salrashid123/tpmcopy/README.md

 For more details, see the section below on [Bound Key Policy](#bound-key-policy)

+You can skip binding to the policies using the `--skipPolicy` flag

 Furthermore, the `TPM-B` parent must be the Endorsement ECC/RSA key or the H2 Primary from Storage.
 No other parent types are currently supported.
 A TODO: maybe to supply the `name` of any parent directly to the local system vs deriving it from the public key for known types.

 ---